TotallyInformation/node-red-contrib-uibuilder/README.md

 * Designed as an alternative to the Node-RED official Dashboard.
 Without the overheads and restrictions.
 * Control everything from the Node-RED admin ui.
 Edit your front-end resource files, manage front-end packages.
 No need to access the servers command line.
-* Installs a simple front-end template that uses VueJS and bootstrap-vue by default giving you a very easy start with minimal boiler-plate.
+* Manage startup templates.
+Internal templates for VueJS and bootstrap-vue available.
+Load templates from other repositories via _degit_.
+Makes it easy to share templates that provide a whole app or just deal with boilerplate.
 * Have as many custom user interfaces as you want.
 Just 1 node is needed for each entry point.
 Use link nodes to send data from other parts of your flows.
 * Has a control interface separate to the message interface.
 Know when a browser connects or disconnects, send cached data.
-* Much lighter in weight and more mobile friendly than the Node-RED official Dashboard (assuming you don't use Angular as your framework).
+* Can be a lot lighter in weight and more mobile friendly than the Node-RED official Dashboard.
 * Finds these front-end framework packages automatically if installed to your `userDir` folder.
-Makes them available via the built-in Node-RED web server: vue, bootstrap, bootstrap-vue, jquery, moonjs, reactjs, riot, angular, picnic, umbrellajs (note this list may expand).
+Makes them available via the built-in Node-RED web server: vue, bootstrap, bootstrap-vue, Svelte, jquery, moonjs, reactjs, riot, angular, picnic, umbrellajs (note this list may expand).
 * Use **any** front-end framework you like.
 Tested with at least [JQuery](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example:-JQuery), [VueJS](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Simple-Example-using-VueJS), [MoonJS](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example,-MoonJS-with-Mini.CSS), [REACT](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example:-ReactJS), [UmbrellaJS](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example-Umbrella-JS-and-Picnic-CSS) and [Riot](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Basic-uibuilder-RIOT-example-displaying-values,-switch-and-select-box).
 Simply install via the built-in library manager.
 * Use without any front-end framework if you like.
 Keep it light and simple.
 Try this out with the "Blank" template.
 * The included front-end library (uibuilderfe) provides connectivity to Node-RED and msg event handling.
 * Write your own HTML, CSS and JavaScript to define the perfect front-end user interface for your needs.
 * Edit your custom front-end code from within the Node-RED Editor, little to no need for access to the server's filing system.
+Auto-reload your clients on changes to the code.
+Great for rapid development.
 * Needs almost no boilerplate in your front-end code in order to work.
-* Simple included example works out-of-the-box, no need to install anything other than the node.
 * VueJS, MoonJS extended and caching example flows included.
 * Optional index web page listing of available files.
 * Two detailed admin info web pages are included to help authors understand where everything is and what is available.